 Often, even if consent is not required, one or both biological parents, and sometimes grandparents, will need to be notified of the proposed adoption.
 It is helpful to gather as much information as you can about the biological parents early in the adoption process so that your attorney can complete the necessary notice.
 If needed, Litowich Law can hire a private investigator on your behalf to locate the parent(s).

 The two most commons types of adoption we see at Litowich Law are stepparent adoptions and independent adoptions.
-Despite its name, you do not need to be married to your partner to complete a stepparent adoption.
+Despite its name, you do not need to be married to your partner to complete a stepparent adoption in Oregon.
 A stepparent adoption is what we call an adoption that keeps one of the biological parents as a legal parent.

 An independent adoption will replace both parents with adoptive parents.
 The prospective adoptive parents need not be related to the child.